 In Year 11 we will:

-- ensure the Year 11 teacher and SENDCo liaise with staff from the College to pass on information. - provide focused learning activities about aspects of transition to support your CYP's understanding of the changes ahead. - ensure your CYP has additional visits to their new College.
+- ensure SEND team liaises with staff from destination settings - provide focused learning activities about aspects of transition to support your children's understanding of the changes ahead.

 For Primary to Secondary transition.
 This could include: